A Survey on Event-based Optical Marker Systems

-The use of optical markers for vision-based applications, such as tracking, localization, and data encoding has a long history.
-These systems rely on visible or infrared (IR) lights that act as reference points for the receiver systems.
-Visual fiducials can be categorized based on their energy behavior as either \emph{active} or \emph{passive}.
-Active markers emit their own light and require a power source, such as light emitting diodes (LEDs), while passive markers rely on reflecting light from external sources.
-Independent of this classification, many fiducials are designed with distinct geometric patterns, such as AprilTag, ARTag, ArUco, or QR (Quick Response) codes.
-These geometric markers can be implemented either actively (for example, using illuminated displays) or passively (using printed patterns).
-For specific applications, active and passive markers can be combined into hybrid systems, which often provide higher accuracy, improved robustness, and better adaptability to changing environmental conditions.
+The use of optical markers for vision-based tracking and localization, and data encoding has a long history.
+The existing systems rely on visible or infrared (IR) lights that act as reference points for the receiver.
+Visual fiducials can be categorized as either \emph{active} or \emph{passive}.
+Active markers emit their own light and require a power source, such as light emitting diodes (LEDs), while passive markers rely on reflected light from external sources.
+Independent of this classification, many fiducials are designed with distinct geometric patterns, such as AprilTag, ARTag, ArUco, or QR codes.
+These geometric markers can be implemented either actively (for example, using computer screens) or passively (using printed patterns).
+For specific applications, active and passive markers can be combined into hybrid systems, which often provide higher accuracy, improved robustness, and better~adaptability to changing environmental conditions.